chloe-mor/School_District_Analysis/README.md

 ![math_clean](https://user-images.githubusercontent.com/79174885/111884482-4fb18380-8998-11eb-8726-b22c9b652855.png)![reading_clean](https://user-images.githubusercontent.com/79174885/111884489-53dda100-8998-11eb-890c-c8b8a1a32270.png)

-The average math and reading scores by grade for each school were not impacted after changing the ninth grade data for students at Thomas High School.
-This is because the values for all other grades at all other schools were not altered in the "cleaning up" process.
+The average math and reading scores by grade for each school only changed for ninth graders at Thomas High School.
+No other averages were impacted by the clean data.

 ### Scores by School Spending
 **Original**